KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. Typo: Found `Magic Mirror` in file `MMM-SmartWebDisplay.js`: Replace it with `MagicMirror²`.
 3. Recommendation: Found `new Date()` in file `MMM-SmartWebDisplay.js`: Consider replacing it by `new Date(Date.now())`.
 It's helpfull for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
 4. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+5. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+6. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-6. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
+7. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
-7. Warning: No LICENSE file.
+8. Warning: No LICENSE file.
-8. Recommendation: No ESLint configuration was found.
+9. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Snake by superuserx](https://github.com/superuserx/MMM-Snake)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
+2. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-2. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-3. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+4. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-4. Recommendation: No ESLint configuration was found.
+5. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-SNCF by jvanoost](https://github.com/jvanoost/MMM-SNCF)